 In one specific case, loan recasting can be particularly beneficial.
 If you are a homeowner who has purchased a new home before selling your current home, you may temporarily need to pay two mortgages.
 Once you have sold your previous home, you can use the profit from that home sale to pay down your loan balance and recast your mortgage to make the payments more affordable.

-Before you decide to recast your mortgage, here are some disadvantages to be aware of:
+Before you decide to recast your mortgage versus refinance, here are some drawbacks to consider.

 - Requires A Lot Of Cash.
 Before recasting your mortgage, make sure you have enough cash leftover after the required lump sum payment for general living purposes.
 If you have other debt at higher interest rates, it may be best to implement FS-DAIR and pay down other debt first.

 - Doesn’t Reduce Mortgage Term.
 A loan recast will not shorten your loan term.
-It will just improve your cash flow and make sure you don’t keep resetting your amortization table, thereby increasing the likelihood of delaying the complete payoff.
+It will just improve your cash flow and make sure you don’t keep resetting your amortization table.
+This thereby increases the likelihood of delaying the complete payoff.

 I like to refinance my mortgage whenever there is a lower rate to be had and pay extra towards principal to stay on my same amortization table.